PelionIoT/connected-lights-cloud/docs/8_updates.md

 An application that is managed by Device Management consists of two parts.
 Your application and a [bootloader](https://github.com/armmbed/mbed-bootloader).
 The bootloader verifies the firmware on the device and can swap firmware for other firmware.
 These two applications are automatically combined into a single binary when building.
 However, for firmware updates we want the binary without the bootloader.
 It's located in your build folder as `connected-lights-cloud_application.bin`.

-We can push this new application to your development through Device Management.
-The manifest tool can both sign the update - using the private key generated earlier - and upload it to Device Management in a single command.
+We can push this new application to your development board through Device Management.
+Mbed CLI can both sign the update - using the private key generated earlier - and upload it to Device Management in a single command.

 Run: